This Creamy Strawberry Banana Chocolate Smoothie is like having chocolate-covered strawberries for a healthy breakfast.

 To freeze bananas, peel them, break them into three or four chunks, and freeze them in a single layer on a parchment paper-lined sheet pan.
 Once the bananas have frozen transfer them to a zip-top freezer bag and label them with the date and contents.

 Cooking Tip: Adding frozen fruit like strawberries and/or bananas to your smoothie gives a more smooth, thick, and less icy texture compared to adding ice plus as the smoothie melts, the flavor doesn’t get diluted.
 If you don’t have frozen fruit on hand you can add 1 cup of ice instead.

 Do you have lots of frozen bananas?
 Try this recipe for one-bowl browned butter banana bread.

 What’s the Best Way to Blend a Smoothie?

 Use a high-speed blender to blend your smoothie.
 Blending frozen fruit isn’t an easy job.
 I currently use this Ninja blender.
 It does a pretty good job, but sometimes I have to stop and push the fruit down towards the blades.
 My dream blender is this Vitamix blender.

 Follow these seven simple steps to make a homemade creamy smoothie perfectly every time:

-- Rinse and wash your blender container with soap and warm water immediately.
-Nothing is worse than scraping dried smoothie out of all of the nooks and crannies.
+Rinse and wash your blender container with soap and warm water immediately.
+Nothing is worse than scraping dried smoothies out of all of the nooks and crannies.